cbroder/acmecomdocs/site/content/magento-connector-setup-and-configuration/license/index.md

 ## 3.1 License

-### 3.1.1 License Detail
+### 3.1.1 License Details

-{{% notice goto %}}
+{{% notice Go To %}}
 Navigation: Acumatica > Configuration > Acumatica > License > License Details
 {{% /notice %}}

-**License Key:** Enter the received license key, and click on apply button.
-Once the license is applied successfully License details will be displayed.
+**License Key:** Enter the received license key and click the apply button.
+Once the license is applied successfully, license details will be displayed.

 ![license-details](images/license-details.png?classes=shadow)

 ### 3.1.2 Add Domain Request

-{{% notice goto %}}
+{{% notice Go To %}}
 Navigation: Acumatica > Configuration > Acumatica > License > Add Domain Request
 {{% /notice %}}

-<p>To Change the License Request or Export the License Request, please follow the below steps</p>
+<p>To change or export the license request, follow the steps below.</p>

-* Domain Name: Data will be fetched from store configuration
+* Domain Name: Data will be fetched from the store configuration
-* IP Address: Data will be fetched from server
+* IP Address: Data will be fetched from the server
-* MAC ID: Data will be fetched from server
+* MAC ID: Data will be fetched from the server
-* Email Recipient: Data will be fetched from server
+* Email Recipient: Data will be fetched from the server

-1. License Type: Choose a license type from the dropdown
+1. Choose a field from the License Type dropdown.
-2. Select Terms & Conditions
+2. Check the Terms and Conditions checkbox.
-3. Upon Clicking on the “Send License Request”, System will send license request with the details provided and an email notification to the provided email address
+3. Click on the Send License Request button.
+This will send the license request with details and an email notification to the provided email address.

-*	Upon Clicking on the “Export License Request”, System exports license request fields in a “txt” file in encrypted format and same file will be used for requesting license.
+*	Clicking the Export License Request button will result in the system exporting license request fields in an encrypted “txt” file.
+The same file will be used for requesting the license.

 ![add-domain-request](images/add-domain-request.png?classes=shadow)

 ### 3.1.3 Delete Domain Request

-<p> Please follow the below steps to send “Delete Domain Request” </p>
+<p> Follow the steps below to send a Delete Domain Request. </p>

-1. Enter the domains for which the license need to be deleted
+1. In the Domain Name field, enter the domains for which the license needs to be deleted.
-2. Click on Delete License Request
+2. Click the Delete License Request button.

 ![delete-domain-request](images/delete-domain-request.png?classes=shadow)